José Afonso: 1974–1980: Revolutionary period

-1980–1987: Zeca's last years
+1980–1987: Final years

 In 1981, after two years out of the spotlight, Afonso returned to his Coimbra roots with the album Fados de Coimbra e Outras Canções ("Coimbra fados and other songs").
 He played in Paris at the Théâtre de la Ville.

 In 1982 he started developing the first symptoms of amyotrophic lateral sclerosis, a severe disease that would affect him for the rest of his life.
 He played in Bruges at the Printemps Festival.

 On 23 January 1983, Afonso, already weakened by the disease, played a sold-out show at the Coliseu dos Recreios in Lisbon.
 This show was recorded and immortalized in the live album Ao Vivo no Coliseu, released later that year.
 Afonso's last concert was on 25 May 1983, at the Coliseu do Porto, in Porto.
 At the end of 1983 he released the album Como Se Fora Seu Filho ("As If He Was His Son") The city of Coimbra awarded him its Golden Medal of the City.
 "Thank you Zeca, come back whenever you wish, this is your home", the mayor of Coimbra, Mendes Silva, told him; to which Afonso replied "I don't want to become an institution, but I feel very grateful for the homage".
 The President of Portugal Ramalho Eanes wanted to bestow upon him the Order of Liberty, but Afonso refused to fill in the papers.
 Also in 1983 Afonso was reinstated in his official teaching position, whence he had been expelled in 1968; he was sent to a school in Azeitão to teach History and Portuguese.
 His disease worsened.

 In 1985 his last album, Galinhas do Mato ("Guineafowls"), was released.
 Afonso was unable to sing all the songs on the album, being replaced by Luís Represas, Helena Vieira, Janita Salomé, José Mário Branco, Né Ladeiras and Marta Salomé.
 Musical arrangements were done by Júlio Pereira and Fausto.

 In 1986 he supported the presidential candidacy of Maria de Lourdes Pintasilgo, a progressive Catholic woman; she was not elected.

-José Afonso died in Setúbal at 3 a.m. on 23 February 1987, aged 57, a victim of the sclerosis that had been diagnosed in 1982.
+José Afonso died in Setúbal at 3 a.m. on 23 February 1987, aged 57, from complications of his sclerosis.
 His funeral in Setúbal occurred the following day and was attended by more than 30,000 people.
-The procession took two hours to cover 1300 meters.
+The procession took two hours to cover 1,300 meters.
 His coffin was covered with a red flag with no symbols, as he had wished, and it was borne by, among others, his fellow musicians Sérgio Godinho, Júlio Pereira, José Mário Branco, Luís Cília and Francisco Fanhais.
 Afonso is buried in the Nossa Senhora da Piedade cemetery in Setúbal.